Ross-Byrne/Multi-Threaded-TCP-Client-Server-App/README.md

 The server is in a folder called TCP-Server.
 In TCP-Server, the files EchoServer.class and ClientServiceThread.class, as well as login.txt are placed.
-Once the server starts, it will create a folder called Users, and fills it with folders named after all the Usernames in login.txt.
+Once the server starts, it will create a folder called Users, and fill it with folders named after all the Usernames in login.txt.

 The client is set up as follows:

 The client must be in a folder called client.
 In client, the file requester.class is placed.
-Any files you wish to send to the server must also be placed in client with requester.class.
+Any files you wish to send to the server must also be placed in the folder client with requester.class.

 ## Controls